rust-embedded/wg/books/embedded-rust-book/src/intro/introduction.md

 ## Contributing to This Book

-Until the initial release of this book (planned to coincide with the 2018 Era release of the Rust Programming Language), the work on this book will be coordinated in [this tracking issue] of the [Embedded Working Group] repository.
+Until the initial release of this book (planned to coincide with the 2018 Edition release of the Rust Programming Language), the work on this book will be coordinated in [this tracking issue] of the [Embedded Working Group] repository.

 Pull requests are very welcome.